bh90210/dron8s/README.md

 _For more information see Drone's [Go Plugin Documentation](https://docs.drone.io/plugins/tutorials/golang/)._

+## CI

+On PRs a github package image is build.
+You can find it under [packages](https://github.com/bh90210/dron8s/packages/).

+Use it with your pipelines: `docker.pkg.github.com/bh90210/dron8s/dev:latest`

 # Contributing

 Any code improvements, updates, documentation spelling corrections etc are _always_ very welcome.